 For the purposes of this market, each half is considered as a separate event with each starting from 0-0.
-For that reason, it is a potential route to a bigger profit for punters looking to back a firm favourite than backing them in either the Match Winner market or the Half Time/Full Time market.
+For that reason, it is a potential route to a bigger net win for punters looking to back a firm favourite than backing them in either the Match Winner market or the Half Time/Full Time market.

 Win To Nil

 Sometimes a team is so short in the Win-Draw-Win market that punters will be forced to look elsewhere to get a big enough reward for backing them.
 The Win To Nil market is a very popular place to turn.
 To back a winner in this market, the team you bet on must win the match without conceding a single goal.

 Bets are only settled as winners at the end of the match (90 minutes plus injury time) but will be settled as losers the instant a team concedes.
 This is a real risk-and-reward football betting market.

 The Double Chance market offers punters an extra bit of insurance.
 As the name suggests, you can have winners paid out on two selections rather than just the one selection of the Win-Draw-Win market.